 Digital Marketing vs. Traditional Marketing

-Now the question you’re probably asking, and the concern that stops a lot of Consultancies doing more in the Digital space, how much does it cost to deliver effective Digital Marketing?
+Now the question you’re probably asking, and the concern that stops a lot of Consultancies from doing more in the Digital space, how much does it cost to deliver effective Digital Marketing?

 Well, firstly, let’s consider how much you might be spending on other forms of marketing.

 What about a conference sponsorship?
-You’re looking at around £10k to sponsor a reasonable sized conference.
+You’re looking at around £10k to sponsor a reasonably sized conference.
 If you want to send five of your team, you’ll have to buy tickets, probably at £200 per person, plus maybe £500 per person in travel, accommodation and subsistence expenses.
 You’ll also have to take into account the opportunity cost.
 For every day that person is at a conference, they’re not being charged out to a client.